What is Teeth Whitening?

 Teeth Whitening at home

-If you opt for at-home whitening, we begin by taking impressions of your teeth to create you customized whitening trays.
+If you choose at-home whitening, we begin by taking impressions of your teeth to create you customized whitening trays.
 These custom trays will ensure a tight, yet comfortable fit to maximize the contact between your teeth and the whitening gel.
 When your trays are ready, we provide you with syringes of carbamide peroxide gel which is a weaker strength than our in-office gel.
 Additionally, we give you thorough instructions on the home whitening procedure.
 Patients should wear the trays for 30-60 minutes per day for approximately two weeks or until desired results are achieved.

 Results of Teeth Whitening